Portrait photo of Shivam Rawat

 Presentation

 I am a PhD student in Radar Remote Sensing at SLU, Umeå, with a research focus on how radar observations can be used to better understand water dynamics in boreal forests.
 My work integrates continuous ground-based radar measurements from the BorealScat-2 tower with Sentinel-1 SAR time series, meteorological observations, and field measurements such as dendrometer and sap flow data.
-The overarching goal is to link variations in radar backscatter to ecohydrological processes, including evapotranspiration, canopy wetness, stem water storage changes, and the influence of weather drivers (e.g., temperature, vapor pressure deficit, precipitation, and wind).
+The overall goal is to link variations in radar backscatter to ecohydrological processes, including evapotranspiration, canopy wetness, stem water storage changes, and the influence of weather drivers (e.g., temperature, vapor pressure deficit, precipitation, and wind).

 Research